Suresh0607/NotepadPpRepo/README.md

 2. Operating System is Windows 10

-3. Copy the Get.Software folder onto your workstation into the PowerShell Module path `%ProgramFiles%\WindowsPowerShell\Modules\`.
+3. Copy the Get.Software folder onto your workstation into the PowerShell Module path `%ProgramFiles%\WindowsPowerShell     \Modules\`

 5. Get.Software Module is used to fetch the Latest Notepad++ Uri & Version